Knowledge base

 - At this stage, the main site (

-domain.xyz) remains untouched and you can calmly work on the new sitenew.domain.xyz.
-Both function in parallel. - It is recommended to install a WordPress extension (there are dozens available) dedicated to putting the second site into maintenance mode.
+domain.xyz) remains untouched and you can quietly work on the new sitenew.domain.xyz.
+Both work in parallel. - It is recommended to install a WordPress extension (there are dozens) dedicated to putting the second site into maintenance mode.

 3. Replace the target

-- When you have finished redesigning your site, all you have to do is change the target directory of the production site to the production environment directory and change the URLs of the pre-production site according to the domain name of the production site using a plugin.
+- Once you have finished redesigning your site, all you have to do is modify the target directory of the production site to the directory of the production environment and modify the URLs of the pre-production site according to the domain name of the production site using an extension.

-- If you are using a caching extension like WP-Rocket, W3 Total Cache or WP Super Cache, it will be necessary to completely clear all the cache or even disable and then reactivate the plugin.
+- If you are using a caching extension like WP-Rocket, W3 Total Cache, or WP Super Cache, it will be necessary to completely clear all the cache or even deactivate and then reactivate the plugin.

-- If you continued to modify your site in production during the site overhaul, it will be necessary to retrieve your modifications (articles, media, pages, etc.).
+- If you continued to modify your production site during the redesign of your site, it will be necessary to retrieve your modifications (articles, media, pages, etc.).

-- After the usual checks (missing images, broken links, etc.), all you have to do is disable the maintenance mode of your site and admire the result.
+- After the usual checks (missing images, incorrect links, etc.), all you have to do is deactivate the maintenance mode of your site and admire the result.

-This guide explains how to set up a WordPress network to manage multiple sites from a single WordPress installation, with URLs like site1.domain.xyz, site2.domain.xyz, or even domain1.com, domain2.com, etc.
+This guide explains how to set up a WordPress multisite network to manage multiple sites from a single Infomaniak WordPress installation, with URLs of the type site1.domain.xyz, site2.domain.xyz, or even with domain1.com, domain2.com, etc.

 Make your life easier!
-If needed, local partners recommended by Infomaniak can handle these procedures.
-Launch a free tender.
+If needed, local partners referenced by Infomaniak can handle these procedures.
+Launch a free call for tenders.
 They take care of everything, freeing you from technical details.

 - Install WordPress via Infomaniak on your hosting space with a main domain name: